philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 * Completion of **Module 0 Lab 0 - Validate lab environment**
 * Completion of **Module 2 Lab 1 - Introduction to Microsoft Dataverse**

-## Things to consider before you begin

--   What changes should we make to improve the user experience?

--   What should we include in a model-driven app based on the data model we have built?

--   What customizations can be made on the sitemap of a model-driven app?

 # Exercise \#1: Customize Views and Forms